ArturKalach/react-native-a11y-container/README.md

 By default, A11yContainerView uses the SemanticGroup type.
 For more details on these types, refer to the developer.apple.com documentation.

+## Platforms
+This library is designed for implementing UIAccessibilityContainer logic in React Native.
+While UIAccessibilityContainer is specific to iOS, there are no equivalent components for other platforms.
+For non-iOS platforms, a basic View is used.

 ## Contributing